Is Reddit considered social media? Should I evaluate Reddit separately when forming my digital strategy for 2023?

 Another popular type of Reddit community is AMAs (Ask Me Anything).
 As the name suggests, these are threads where people can ask questions to anyone they want.
 For example, Barack Obama did an AMA while he was President and answered questions about politics, his views on the role of government, and even what it was like to be a dad.
 AMAs are a great way to learn more about someone you’re interested in, and they’re also entertaining to read.

 So, what do you think?
 Is Reddit social media?
 I think it’s clear that the answer is yes.
 It might not be what you traditionally think of when you think of social media, but it’s a platform that allows people to connect in meaningful ways.
 And in the end, isn’t that what social media is all about?
-Community and connections?
+Community, connections and meaningful conversations are what power Reddit’s dominance in social media.

 But is Reddit a social media network?